Skip to Main Content

 Ultrasounds performed on different areas of your pet's body require different kinds of preparation.
 Ask your vets for the specific things you need to do to help prepare your pet for their ultrasound.

-You may need to stop your pet from eating and drinking for 8 to 12 hours before the procedure, particularly before abdominal ultrasounds.
-Your vet will be able to examine your pet's bladder best when it is full, so for ultrasounds of that organ, you should ideally not have your cat or dog urinate for 3 to 6 hours before the procedure.
+You may need to stop your pet from eating and drinking for eight to 12 hours before the procedure, particularly before abdominal ultrasounds.
+Your vet will be able to examine your pet's bladder best when it is full, so for ultrasounds of that organ, you should ideally not have your cat or dog urinate for three to six hours before the procedure.

 The area to be examined will likely be shaved so clear images can be produced.
 While most pets will remain still and cooperative during the ultrasound, some will need to be sedated.